My Opinion On Web Components

 public async addComment() {

-// types are funny
+// Types are funny.

 const guestbookComments: (Element & { addData(newEntry: GuestBookEntry): Promise<void> }) | null = document.querySelector("guestbook-comments");